Template only — not medical advice. Always review with a licensed healthcare professional before distributing.

 Normal (Don't Worry)

-- Mild discomfort after certain treatments like vaccinations or minor procedures.
+- Temporary discomfort after certain procedures like stitches.

 Call Your Doctor If...